Deep self-consistent learning of local volatility: Methodology

-so that ${\eta}_\theta (k, t)$ is non-negative by construction.
-Moreover, by modeling the squared local volatility using neural network, one enforces implicitly the existence and smoothness of the local volatility surface, mitigating the numerical instability associated with the Dupire's formula.
+with a softplus activation function at the output layer, so that ${\eta}_\theta (k, t)$ is non-negative by construction.
+By modeling the squared local volatility using a neural network we also ensure the smoothness of local volatility, therefore mitigating numerical instabilities.

-Throughout the paper, we use the same neural network architecture for $\mathcal{N}_{c}$ (or $\mathcal{N}_p$) and $\mathcal{N}_{\eta}$.
-The network consists of three residual blocks \cite{He16} with the residual connection being employed around two sub-layers that are made of $64$ neurons and regularized with batch normalization \cite{Ioffe15} per layer.
+Throughout the paper, we use the same neural network architecture for $\mathcal{N}_{c}$, $\mathcal{N}_p$ and $\mathcal{N}_{\eta}$.
+The network consists of three residual blocks \cite{He16}, where the residual connection is used around two sub-layers made of $64$ neurons and regularized with batch normalization \cite{Ioffe15} per layer.
 The model parameters of neural networks $\boldsymbol{\theta}_c$ (or $\boldsymbol{\theta}_p$) and $\boldsymbol{\theta}_\eta$ are determined by minimizing properly designed loss functions to be discussed in Section~\ref{sec: loss functions}.
-Since evaluating loss functions associated with the arbitrage-free conditions and with the Dupire's equations requires computing successive derivatives, the $\tanh$ activation function is therefore selected for hidden network layers.
+Since evaluating loss functions associated with the arbitrage-free conditions and with the Dupire equations requires computing successive derivatives, the $\tanh$ activation function is selected for hidden network layers.